 Read the answers that people are usually asked us.

-We’ve collected our most frequently asked questions as well as helpful hints for working with hand-dyed yarns on this page, and a few of other informational pages listed under “Useful Links” at the bottom of our website.
+We’ve collected our most frequently asked questions as well as helpful hints for working with hand-dyed yarns on this page, and a few other informational pages listed under “Info” at the bottom of our website.
 If we can’t answer your question here, please get in touch!
-Please go to Contact page and ask us.
+Please go to the Contact page and ask us.

 Our yarn bases are imported from suppliers in China and Australia.
 The yarn fiber can come from different origins, but we always ensure that they produce a stable and constant quality for each yarn base.
-All production processes, including spinning, take place in each supplier’s country and are dyed in our home, in Indonesia.
+All production processes, including spinning, occur in each supplier’s country and are dyed in our home, Indonesia.

 Although some dyers will avoid answering this question, we’d love to share general information about it.
 As we only dye natural fibers, our yarns are dyed in various ways: protein fibers such as wool and silk blend are dyed using acid dyes, while the plant fibers such as cotton, linen, and bamboo are dyed with alum.
 We use natural, plant, and food dyes, and sometimes textile dyes/colorants.
 We carefully and ethically hand-dye our yarns.
 We consider water and mordant usage, as well as waste.
 The hot water and color are “glued” to the fibers by the mordant.
 Safety is the highest priority.

 We always dye our yarns in small batches consisting of three to twelve skeins.
 We call it Dye Lot, which marks the slight color difference from production to production for the same colorway.
 Papiput Yarn’s Dye Lot is written with the yarn dyed date.